bitcoin-computer/monorepo/packages/docs/API/send.md

 An string encoding the receiver address.

 ### Return value
-If successful, it returns an string encoding the transaction id of the payment.
+If successful, it returns the id of the transaction broadcast.

 ### Examples
 ```ts